nramenta/flow/README.md

 ## Compiling Programatically

-It is possible to compile templates without loading them:
+It is possible to compile templates without loading and displaying them:

 ```php
 <?php